wensdong/AlphaGoZero-9x9/README.md

 # AlphaGoZero-9x9

-This is to create an adjustable sized board to explore the DeepMind Paper about AlphaGo Zero, because I do not have thoursands GPUs to play with.
+If you do not have 5000 GPUs to play with, this is for you to explore the DeepMind Paper about AlphaGo Zero.

 The DeepMind's AlphaGo Zero idea is super simple: